 How trying to find the perfect backpack basically ruined my life.

-When I was a kid, my favorite part of the beginning of each school year was getting to pick out a new backpack at whichever big-box grocery store my parents happened to take me to.
-Kids' backpacks weren't (and probably still aren't) made to last back then; I'd make it about six or seven months into each grade before my backpack was a muddy, crinkled mess with burst seams and tattered straps.
+When I was a kid, my favorite part of each new school year was getting to pick out a fresh backpack at the supermarket when my parents took me back-to-school shopping.
+Kids' backpacks weren't (and probably still aren't) made to last back then, so I'd typically make it about six or seven months into each grade before my pack was a muddy, crinkled mess with burst seams and tattered straps.
 While it wasn't fun walking to class and suddenly having all my school supplies spill out onto the floor behind me, I loved getting to see what new offerings were being sold by the likes of Jansport and High Sierra each year.

-Back in those days, my chief interest was never what cartoon character or cool design was printed on my backpack--- it was how many compartments and pockets my pack had.
+Back in those days, my chief interest was never what cartoon character or cool design was printed on my backpack— it was how many compartments and pockets my pack had.
 After alI, I needed to be able to store all my books, stationery, snacks, and BeyBlades all in their individual, perfectly segmented pockets.
 Anything less would be chaos.
-I remember being in kindergarten--- on one particular day we were being taught how to count by moving paperclips from one pile into another with magnets.
+I still remember this one particular day in kindergarten— we were being taught how to count by moving paperclips from one pile into another with magnets.
 Instead of forming two piles, I laid out my paperclips in an exceptionally neat square grid.
-The teacher told me I wasn't doing the activity right, and swept my grid of paperclips into a messy pile.
+The teacher told me I wasn't doing the activity right, and swept my grid of paperclips back into a messy pile with her hand.
 I must've blacked out, because I don't remember anything past that.
 Perhaps I destroyed the classroom in a fit of rage.

 Four months later, I walked out of the mall with a brand new Lululemon Cruiser backpack.
 The Recon had sprouted a small tear at the top of its left shoulder strap two weeks into me owning it, and by the end of fall quarter it had basically tore clean off.
 The Cruiser wasn't as cool-looking or as feature-packed as the Recon, but my friend Nic had told me about Lululemon's no-questions-asked lifetime free repair program, and I was more or less sold.
-It had a bunch of tiny external pockets, which made it easy to store and grab all my stuff.
+It felt decently comfortable when I tried it on in the store, and it had a bunch of cool-looking tiny external pockets, which made it easy to store and grab all my gadgets.
 I was pretty excited to put my new bag through its paces on an upcoming trip to Alaska that Dad had booked for the whole family.
 I packed it full of clothes, threw it on, and subsequently returned from the trip with excruciating back pain.

 That summer, Nic and I found out about Tom Bihn--- a premium backpack company based right in our home city of Seattle.
 They had a huge cult following online, and an array of wacky colors and styles.
-What most people praised were how comfortable and durable Tom Bihn bags were.
+What people seemed to praise the most was how comfortable and durable Tom Bihn bags were.
 Nic looked at his backpack, which was starting to fall apart, and I looked at my Lululemon-branded medieval back torturing device.
 With nothing better to do, we piled into his minivan and took off for the Tom Bihn factory in SoDo.

 "Nic, I already have a newish backpack, so I'm probably not going to buy a new one.
 You should get one though."